Houston Area

 Killen's Steakhouse, Pearland

-Best steakhouse in the Houston metro
+Best steakhouse in Houston

 Outside the city in Pearland, but worth the 25-minute drive from the Galleria corridor.
 Texas beef cooked properly, with a wagyu program that earns its price.
 The kind of dinner that becomes the trip reference point for everyone who goes.